n8n-io/n8n-docs/docs/integrations/builtin/credentials/mysql.md

     SHOW DATABASES;
     ```

 3. Enter the username of a **User** in the database.
+This user should have appropriate permissions for whatever actions you want n8n to perform.
 4. Enter the **Password** for that user.
-5. Enter the **Port** number used by the MySQL server.
+5. Enter the **Port** number used by the MySQL server (default is `3306`).
 Run this query to confirm the port number:

     ```
     SHOW VARIABLES WHERE Variable_name = 'port';
     ```

 6. Enter the **Connect Timeout** you'd like the node to use.
-The Connect Timeout is the number of milliseconds during the initial database connection the node should wait before timing out. n8n defaults to `1000` which is the default used by MySQL.
-If you want to match your database's `connect_timeout`, run this query to get it, then multiply by 100 to enter it in n8n: to convert from seconds to milliseconds:
+The Connect Timeout is the number of milliseconds during the initial database connection the node should wait before timing out. n8n defaults to `1000` which is the default used by MySQL of 10 seconds.
+If you want to match your database's `connect_timeout`, run this query to get it, then multiply by 100 before entering it in n8n:

     ```
     SHOW VARIABLES WHERE Variable_name = 'connect_timeout';
     ```

-7. If you want to use **SSL** for the connection, turn this option on in the node.
-Otherwise, skip it.
+7. If your database uses SSL and you'd like to use **SSL** for the connection, turn this option on in the credential.
 If you turn it on, enter the information from your MySQL SSL certificate in these fields:
     1. Enter the `ca.pem` file contents in the **CA Certificate** field.
     2. Enter the `client-key.pem` file contents in the **Client Private Key** field.
     3. Enter the `client-cert.pem` file contents in the **Client Certificate** field.
 8. If you want to use **SSH Tunnel** for the connection, turn this option on in the credential.
 Otherwise, skip it.
 If you turn it on:
-    1. Select the **SSH Authenticate with** to set which type of SSH Tunnel to build:
+    1. Select the **SSH Authenticate with** to set the SSH Tunnel type to build:
         - Select `Password` if you want to connect to SSH using a password.
         - Select `Private Key` if you want to connect to SSH using an identity file (private key) and a passphrase.
     2. Enter the **SSH Host**. n8n uses this host to create the SSH URI formatted as: `[user@]host:port`.